Skip to content

 Environmental values

-The MacKenzie River contains the only confirmed population of platypus in the Wimmera system and supports locally important populations of native fish, including river blackfish and southern pygmy perch.
-It also supports populations of threatened Glenelg spiny crayfish, western swamp crayfish and turtles, as well as the critically endangered Wimmera bottlebrush.
-During dry periods, the middle and upper reaches of the MacKenzie River maintain regular flow (due to managed releases from Lake Wartook for urban supplies and environmental flows) and provide refuge for these populations.
+The MacKenzie River contains the only confirmed remaining platypus population in the Wimmera system and supports locally important populations of native fish, including river blackfish and southern pygmy perch.
+It also supports populations of threatened Glenelg spiny crayfish, western swamp crayfish, and turtles, as well as the critically endangered Wimmera bottlebrush.
+Managed releases from Lake Wartook for urban supplies and environmental flows maintain regular flow in the middle and upper reaches of the MacKenzie River and provide important refuges for these regionally important populations during dry periods.

 Vegetation along Burnt and Bungalally creeks provides habitat corridors for terrestrial wildlife.
-Upper Burnt Creek contains an important native fish community and a population of threatened western swamp crayfish, which is also becoming established in lower Burnt Creek.
-Mount William Creek supports regionally important populations of obscure galaxias, southern pygmy perch and rakali (water rats).
+Upper Burnt Creek contains an important native fish community and a threatened western swamp crayfish population, which is also becoming established in lower Burnt Creek.
+Mount William Creek supports regionally important populations of obscure galaxias, southern pygmy perch, and rakali (water rats).

 Dock Lake is a natural wetland that was modified and used as part of the Wimmera-Mallee System Headworks until 2010.
-When it is wet, Dock Lake supports large populations of feeding and breeding waterbirds and frogs.
+When wet, Dock Lake provides feeding and breeding habitat for large numbers of waterbirds and frogs.

 Traditional Owner cultural values and uses

-The Wimmera’s waterways are important to the Wotjobaluk Nations, and there are heritage values throughout the landscape.
-Native title is held along much of the lower Wimmera River, reinforcing the cultural significance of these values.
-In planning for environmental flows in the Wimmera River, the Barengi Gadjin Land Council and Wimmera CMA considered these values as well as opportunities to enhance contemporary cultural events (such as the Wotjobaluk festival).
+The Wimmera’s waterways are important to the Wotjobaluk Nations, and there are significant cultural values throughout the landscape.
+Native title is held along much of the lower Barringgi Gadyin (Wimmera River).
+In planning for environmental flows in Barringgi Gadyin (Wimmera River), the Barengi Gadjin Land Council and Wimmera CMA work together to support Wotjobaluk cultural values, including supporting contemporary cultural events (such as the Wotjobaluk festival).

 Where Traditional Owners are more deeply involved in the planning and/or delivery of environmental flows for a particular site, their contribution is acknowledged in Table 4.3.1 with an icon.
-The use of this icon is not intended to indicate that these activities are meeting all the needs of Traditional Owners but is incorporated in the spirit of valuing their contribution and indicating progress towards deeper involvement.
+The use of this icon is not intended to indicate that these activities are meeting all the needs of Traditional Owners, but is incorporated in the spirit of valuing that contribution.

 Billabong icon